Charmion (servant to Cleopatra): Shakespeare

 Descended of so many royal kings.

+Shakespeare gives Cleopatra another handmaid named Iras; notably, she has fewer lines and less characterization than Charmian.

 Later dramatizations

 A lost 1917 silent film Cleopatra featured Dorothy Drake as Charmian, and Eleanor Phelps appeared as Charmion in 1934's Cleopatra starring Claudette Colbert.
 Jean Byron was Charmion in 1953's Serpent of the Nile, and Elizabeth Taylor's 1963 Cleopatra had Isabel Cooley in the role of Charmian.

 Mezzo-soprano Rosalind Elias portrayed Charmian in the initial run of Samuel Barber's 1966 opera Antony and Cleopatra, based on Shakespeare's play.

-Most recently, a version of Charmian was portrayed by Kathryn Hunter in the HBO/BBC television series Rome in 2005 and 2007.
+In 2005 and 2007, Charmian was portrayed by Kathryn Hunter in the HBO/BBC television series Rome.

-Charmion is the main character in the novel Hand of Isis by Jo Graham.
-She is also a main character in Queen Cleopatra by Talbot Mundy.
+Charmion is the main character in the novels Hand of Isis by Jo Graham and Queen Cleopatra by Talbot Mundy.

-Charmian is a key character in The Last Pharaoh trilogy by Jay Penner.
+Most recently, Charmion was portrayed by Kaysha Woollery in the 2023 Netflix series, Queen Cleopatra.